Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####removeInput(...)

-[<span class="ret boo"></span>](intro#types)&nbsp; Removes a specific input.
+[<span class="ret boo"></span>](intro#types)&nbsp;Removes a specific input.
 Indexes start at 0.
 The first button on any given Object has an index of 0, the next input on it has an index of 1, etc. Each Object has its own indexes.

 Removing an index instantly causes all other higher indexes to shift down 1.